Eric-Chomba/FeaturesCN1-Ant/README.md

-FeaturesCN shows implementation of Codename One Java cross platform features -According to developer guide,
+FeaturesCN shows implementation of Codename One Java cross platform features

+ • According to developer guide,
--Some advanced Codename One native features and
+ • Some advanced Codename One native features and
--A few Android native features.
+ • A few Android native features.

 References:
 https://www.codenameone.com